Smiling and Smart

 Can I see a dolphin in the wild?

 Yes!
 Seek out dolphin on our Nature-Dolphim and Manatees tours.
 Frequently, we see dolphins on our tours.
 They seem to enjoy swimming alongside the boats.
 Of course, there is no guarantee.
 We are in charge of the fun but Mother Nature is in charge of the dolphins.
+Sometimes, we see them in the Homosassa River but usually we see them on a trip toward the Gulf.

 What will I see on a Nature Dolphin Watch tour?